Aging & Health A to Z

 - men or women over age 50 who have broken a bone in the past, especially if the trauma that brought on the fracture was minor

-- men or women who take or are contemplating starting medications that raise the risk of osteoporosis
+- men or women who take or are thinking of starting medications that raise the risk of osteoporosis

 Posted: March 2012